Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Financial strength and currency hedging

-Buffett skillfully exploits favorable financing conditions in Japan to finance his investments.
-Berkshire has issued over 1.3 trillion yen in yen-denominated bonds to finance its Japanese positions.
-With Japanese interest rates at nearly zero percent, financing costs are minimal.
+Buffett cleverly leverages Japan's favorable financing conditions to fund his investments.
+Berkshire has issued over 1.3 trillion yen-denominated bonds to finance its Japanese holdings.
+With Japanese interest rates near zero percent, financing costs are minimal.

-This currency hedge is strategically brilliant.
-While Berkshire benefits from the dividends of Japanese companies, which are paid out in yen, it can service its yen-denominated debt from these earnings.
+This currency hedging strategy is brilliantly conceived.
+While Berkshire benefits from the dividends of Japanese companies paid out in yen, it can service its yen debts from these earnings.
 This eliminates currency risk and creates a natural hedge against exchange rate fluctuations.

 Our Japan expertise in business development, sales and marketing

-Undervalued and high dividends: Opportunities at Japanese retail giants
+Undervalued and high-dividend: Opportunities at Japanese retail giants

 Corporate governance reforms as a catalyst

-Over 90 percent of Prime Market-listed companies have now submitted corresponding plans, underscoring the seriousness of this reform.
-The stock exchange has also published a list of companies that intend to proactively work with institutional investors to improve corporate governance.
+Over 90 percent of companies listed on the Prime Market have now submitted corresponding plans, underscoring the seriousness of this reform.
+The stock exchange has also published a list of companies that intend to proactively collaborate with institutional investors to improve their corporate governance.

-This development is particularly noteworthy given that Japanese companies have historically tended to hoard excess liquidity rather than return it to shareholders.
+This development is particularly noteworthy because Japanese companies have historically tended to hoard excess liquidity rather than return it to shareholders.
 The new governance standards have fundamentally changed this mentality, leading to a significantly more shareholder-friendly approach.

 Valuation advantages and upside potential